daegalus/csrd/content.en/04-genres/03-scifi.md

 "Crew" indicates the minimum number of people needed to operate the ship.
 Many ships can carry more passengers.
 "Weapon Systems" indicates the maximum number of different enemies the ship can target at once---but only one attack per target in any circumstance.

-{{< hint info >}}
+> [!NOTE]
-Since it's frighteningly easy to die in a space battle if your ship is destroyed, most ships have escape pods.
+> Since it's frighteningly easy to die in a space battle if your ship is destroyed, most ships have escape pods.
 Even fighter craft have ejection systems that put the pilot out into space in an environment suit.
 In other words, GMs should try to give PCs a way out of immediately dying if they get on the wrong end of a space battle.
-{{< /hint >}}

 ### Effects Of Gravity